open-ephys/gui-docs/_sources/User-Manual/Plugins/OneBox.rst.txt

 * :code:`<probe_serial_number>_gainCalValues.csv`

-Any probes detected by the Neuropixels PXI plugin will be calibrated automatically when the plugin is loaded, provided that calibration files are stored in one of the following locations:
+Any probes detected by the OneBox plugin will be calibrated automatically when the plugin is loaded, provided that calibration files are stored in one of the following locations:

 * :code:`C:\\ProgramData\\Open Ephys\\CalibrationInfo\\<probe_serial_number>` (recommended - note that **ProgramData** may be a hidden folder on your system, so you'll need to change the File Explorer options to show hidden files)